|

 He was transferred to our local children’s hospital in Edinburgh

-where they found out just how bad things were, he had a heart
+where they found out just how bad things were, he had a congenital

-condition called Tetralogy of Fallots and required immediate
+heart disorder (CHD) called Tetralogy of Fallots (4 defects) and required immediate

 I was transferred to a